 Perspectives Online provides convenient and confidential online access to a vast and continually refreshed library of articles, self-guided assessments, links, calculators, information, and resources on emotional well-being, family and caregiving, and more.
 To access these tools, go to www.perspectivesltd.com and sign in using the following information.

 We strongly urge you to be mindful about your health and well-being throughout your training.

-- Adult ADHD Self-Report Scale (ASRS-v1.1) Symptom Checklist
+- Adult ADHD Self-Report Scale (ASRS-v1.1) Assessment & Checklist

 - ADHD Impairment at work and school (video)